Mortgage

 Heating/cooling and electrical systems

 Again, some states simply ask the seller whether any problems are known to exist in these systems.
-In other places, however, the real estate disclosure statement will ask very detailed questions, such as:
+In other places, however, the seller’s disclosure may ask very detailed questions, such as:

 • Do the systems run on electricity, fuel oil or natural gas?
 Does the property have wood heat or solar panels?